temuair/fot/docs/tools/exp_calculator.md

 ## Usage

+Select your class and the stat you wish to raise (this matters because different classes have different max stats).
 Select whether or not you're [transcended](../../classes/transcending), enter your base health, and enter your current base stat.
-The final stat is then displayed that you can gain from entering the EXP you have boxed.
+After clicking the Calculate button, the "Final Stat" box will display how high you could raise the given stat, assuming you commit all the specified experience towards raising it.

 ## Notes